HofmaDresu/Blog/_posts/2018-04-23-todo-xamarin-forms.markdown

 ---

-Today we're going to look at creating our TODO application using Xamarin Forms.
+Today we're going to look at creating a Todo application using Xamarin Forms.
 Xamarin Forms is a cross platform framework build on the .NET stack that allows for massive code re-use across platforms.
 It allows us to share both the application logic and the UI code between multiple target platforms (mostly).
 There are some exceptions for truly native behavior, of course, like Notifications and platform-specific elements like the Android Floating Action Button, but we won't go into them today.
 For now let's just get started and see what we get out of the box.
 Full source code for this application is available <a href="https://github.com/HofmaDresu/TodoMobile/tree/master/TodoXamarinForms" target="_blank">on GitHub</a>

 > Note: All of my steps are using Visual Studio 2017 Community on Windows.
 Your mileage may vary if you work on a different edition of VS or on Visual Studio for Mac.